broadinstitute/firecloud-tools/scripts/bigquery_billing_report/README.md

 * A single workflow:            ./run.sh bigquery_billing_report/bigquery_billing_report.py -p \<firecloud billing project name\> -n \<workspace name\> -s \<submission id\> -w \<workflow id\>

+* For Big Query datasets not exported to the firecloud billing project:
+  * -dp <big query dataset project> - optional argument to provide a different project
+  * -dn <big query dataset name>    - optional argument for name of dataset where big query exports go to
+  * -bp <project to run big query query within> - optional argument for project to run the query within - needs to be a project you have ability to run BQ queries within
+* Other arguments:
+  * -pq - optionally print the BQ queries
+  * -c - optionally print info about all calls

 The output is in the following form per workflow:
 ```
 |       .--- Workflow: \<workflow id\> (\<workflow status\>)